-This information provides a basic overview of important considerations related to Bystander Intervention.
+This information provides a basic overview of important considerations from CU Denver's Ethical Bystander Intervention educational programming.

-Steps for Intervention: The 5 Ds
+Steps for Ethical Bystander Intervention: The 5 Ds

-Each person has their own personality styles and personal comfort levels when it comes to intervention.
-Please note that the 5 Ds do not need to be used in chronological order.
-Some gravitate more naturally to one of the Ds over the others.
-Multiple D's can be used simultaneously as they tend to have a lot of overlap.
-Contact the Office of Equity with any additional questions regarding the 5 Ds by email at equitytraining@ucdenver.edu.
-If a situation appears to be an emergency, or someone's safety is in imminent danger, call 9-1-1.
+Everyone has their unique personality and comfort level when it comes to intervention.
+Some people naturally prefer one of the 5 Ds over the others.
+It's also possible to use multiple Ds at the same time, as they often overlap.
+To request training in bystander intervention, contact the Office of Equity at equitytraining@ucdenver.edu.
+If someone's safety is in immediate danger, call 9-1-1.

-Direct: Intervene directly by confronting/calling out the individual(s) about their inappropriateness.
+Direct: Intervene directly by confronting/calling out the individual(s) about their inappropriateness and/or checkin with the person being harassed.
+Use caution with this intervention tactic.
+Ensure you and the person being harassed are safe and your engagement will not escalate the harassment.